-Laural Ruggles, MBA, MPH was the VP of Marketing and Community Health Improvement at Northeastern Vermont Regional Hospital.
-Retired from NVRH in 2021, Laural has joined the VtPHI team as a consultant on the CDC Health Equity Grant and the Vermont Community Health Equity Partnership.
+Laural Ruggles was the VP of Marketing and Community Health Improvement at Northeastern Vermont Regional Hospital.
+Retired from NVRH in 2021, she brings over 30 years experience in health care delivery system change and health reform innovation to the VtPHI team as a consultant on the CDC Health Equity Grant and the Vermont Community Health Equity Partnership.

 JoEllen Tarallo, Ed.D, MCHES, FASHA

-Dr. Tarallo, Ed.D., MCHES, FASHA, Executive Director of the Center for Health and Learning (CHL), is a senior executive educational, non-profit and public health professional, who specializes in working with educational, health and community organizations, focusing on issues that affect educational attainment and public health concerns.
+Dr. Tarallo is the former Executive Director of the Center for Health and Learning (CHL).
+She is currently a health program consultant and specializes in working with educational, health and community organizations, focusing on issues that affect educational attainment and public health concerns.
 She has expertise in the assessment, implementation and evaluation of curriculum, policy, and professional development.
 Dr. Tarallo has a Doctorate in Educational Administration, Planning and Social Policy from Harvard University from the Graduate School of Education, with affiliations at the Kennedy School of Government and Harvard School of Public Health.
 She is a state licensed and nationally credentialed Health Education Specialist.
 Her work has included a focus on school climate, chronic disease prevention, mental health promotion, alcohol, tobacco and other drug prevention and suicide prevention, bullying and harassment, HIV prevention and sexual health.
 She has designed and taught more than 20 graduate-level courses and has published curriculum, provides thought leadership with a focus on systems transformation and innovation, interdisciplinary and diverse partner engagement and has extensive grant writing and management experience.

-Heidi Klein serves as Director of Planning and Health Care Quality for the Vermont Department of Health.
-She possesses close to 30 years of public health practice, public engagement, and collaborative planning.
+Heidi Klein is the Managing Director of Healthy and Equitable Communities at Health Resources in Action (HRiA).
+She brings over 30 years of public health practice, public engagement, and collaborative planning.
 She worked with leaders at the national, state and local level, to design programs and policies which recognize the interconnection between public health, environmental protection and economically vibrant communities.
 She is past-president of VtPHA and has served in multiple capacities for the American Public Health Association.